 - The GP or healthcare provider involved

-- received and when you received them Details of the events that occurred and how they happened including diagnosis and treatment
+- When you received the details of the events that occurred and how they happened including diagnosis and treatment

 - Your questions and the explanations you seek

 If you are making a complaint on behalf of another person, you will need to include an authorization letter allowing you to make complaints on their behalf.
-In a care where the victim is dead, you will be required to show proof that you are the next of kin or you were authorized by the next of kin to do so.
+In situation where the victim has died, you will be required to show proof that you are the next of kin or you were authorized by the next of kin to do so.

-The NHS Patient Advice and Liaison Services will make available to you guidelines on how to make NHS complaints, if you are unsure about how to make your complaints.
+The NHS Patient Advice and Liaison Services will make available to you guidelines on how to make NHS complaints if you are unsure how to do so.
 You would not normally need a lawyer for this but should you require our assistance, we are delighted to help.

-To find details of your nearest PALS office, please visit the NHS website of dial NHS 111.
+To find details of your nearest PALS office, please visit the NHS website or dial NHS 111.

 What If I Am Not Satisfied About How My Complaint Was Handled?

-The Ombudsman will require that you provide all details pertaining to your case, the original complaint made to the NHS as well as the response to your complaint.
-Please endeavor to keep these documents safe as they will be vital should you decide to make claims.
+The Ombudsman will require that you provide all details of your case, the original complaint made to the NHS as well as the response to your complaint.
+Please endeavour to keep these documents safe as they will be vital should you decide to make claims.
 You can find guidelines on how to make complaints to the Ombudsman on their website.
-They also provide a complaint form which can be downloaded and filled manually or completed online.
+They also provide a complaint form that can be downloaded and filled manually or completed online.

 Where the negligent treatment was suffered while in a private hospital, you will need to write to the Independent Healthcare Sector Complaints Adjudication Service who will guide you through their complaints procedure.